 Absolute Fitness (for most smartphones, $4.99) allows you to log and manage your food intake, exercise, and weight.
 It displays the nutritional composition of food and the calorie expenditures of different activities.
 You set your personal diet, exercise, and weight-loss goals, and the app tracks your progress.

-Note: As of September, 2012, many more smartphone apps are now available for the iPhone and Android platforms.
+Note: Many more smartphone apps are now available for the iPhone and Android platforms.

 These nonprofit programs have local chapters around the world.
 They make no promises that they will help you lose any weight.
 However, they aim to improve your odds of doing so by holding regular (usually weekly) meetings where members share success stories and frustrations and offer one another encouragement and personal tips.
 Meetings are run by volunteer group leaders.
 Each self-help program has a different focus.

 This is a 12-step program modeled after Alcoholics Anonymous for people who suffer from compulsive overeating.
 The main purpose of the meetings is to help people stop overeating by exploring their underlying emotional issues.
 Overeaters Anonymous has chapters around the world.
 It is free, although members are asked to contribute what they can.
 A special feature of the program is a buddy system in which you have another member to call if you feel the urge to overeat.
 Whether this approach is appropriate or effective for overeaters remains controversial.